Explodability matters: how realistic neutrino-driven explosions change explosive nucleosynthesis yields: Methods

-The neutrino energy grid adopted has 18 energy groups logarithmically spaced from $\sim 1-280$ MeV, and muon and tauon neutrinos and antineutrinos are treated as a single ``heavy-lepton" specie $\nu_x$, since they only interact via neutral-current interactions.
-The opacities included are emission and absorption of $\nu_e$ and $\bar{\nu}_e$ on nucleons and a representative heavy nucleus, pair production, elastic scattering on baryons, inelastic scattering on electrons, and nucleon-nucleon Bremsstrahlung for production of $\nu_x$ adopting the formalism of \citet{Bruenn1985} and \citet{BRT2006}.
+The neutrino energy grid adopted has 18 energy groups logarithmically spaced from $\sim 1-280$ MeV.
+Muon and tauon neutrinos and antineutrinos are treated as a single ``heavy-lepton" species, $\nu_x$, since they interact only via neutral-current interactions.
+The opacities included are emission and absorption of $\nu_e$ and $\bar{\nu}_e$ on nucleons and a representative heavy nucleus, pair production, elastic scattering on baryons, inelastic scattering on electrons, and nucleon-nucleon Bremsstrahlung for the production of $\nu_x$, adopting the formalism of \citet{Bruenn1985} and \citet{BRT2006}.
 Weak magnetism and virial corrections are included following \citet{Horowitz2002} and \citet{Horowitz2017_virial}, respectively.
+The MLT parameter was fixed at $\alpha_{\rm MLT}=1.51$, based on the calibration performed against 3D simulations by \citet{Boccioli2021_STIR_GR}, \citet{Boccioli2022_EOS_effect}, and \citet{Boccioli2023_explodability}, as well as the most recent bounds on the fraction of failed supernovae \citep{Adams2017_fraction_failed_SN, Neustadt2021_failedSN_frac}.